freeCodeCamp/freeCodeCamp/client/src/pages/learn/back-end-development-and-apis/basic-node-and-express/index.md

 Optionally, you may write your project on another platform, but it must be publicly visible for our testing.

-Start this project on Replit using <a href='https://replit.com/github/freeCodeCamp/boilerplate-express'>this link</a> or clone <a href='https://github.com/freeCodeCamp/boilerplate-express/'>this repository</a> on GitHub!
-If you use Replit, remember to save the link to your project somewhere safe!
+Start this project by cloning <a href='https://github.com/freeCodeCamp/boilerplate-express/'>this repository</a> on GitHub!